FIZZ 10-Q Quarterly Report Jan. 27, 2024 | Alphaminr

 Basis of Presentation

 The condensed consolidated financial statements include the accounts of National Beverage Corp. and its subsidiaries.
-All significant intercompany transactions and accounts have been eliminated.
+Significant intercompany transactions and accounts have been eliminated.

 The preparation of financial statements requires management to make estimates and assumptions that affect the amounts reported in the interim unaudited condensed consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
 In our opinion, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
 Results for the interim periods presented are not necessarily indicative of results which might be expected for the entire fiscal year.